Springdoc-openapi Modules

 • These starters will display the OpenAPI description of the spring-cloud-function-web endpoints.

-• If you are using spring-web, simply add the springdoc-openapi-starter-webmvc-ui dependency.
+• If you are using spring-web, simply add the springdoc-openapi-starter-webmvc-api dependency.

-• If you are using spring-webflux, simply add the springdoc-openapi-starter-webflux-ui dependency.
+• If you are using spring-webflux, simply add the springdoc-openapi-starter-webflux-api dependency.

 The customisation of the output can be achieved programmatically through OpenApiCustomizer or with the annotations: @RouterOperations and @RouterOperation.
 For annotation usage, you have: * @RouterOperation: It can be used alone, if the customisation is related to a single REST API.
 When using @RouterOperation, it’s not mandatory to fill the path